 - 77. Decommissioning or construction of nuclear power stations; - 78.
 Investment to achieve the reduction of greenhouse gas emissions from activities falling under Annex I of EC Directive 2003/87/EC; - 79.
 Manufacturing, processing and marketing of tobacco and tobacco products; - 80.
-'Undertakings in difficulties' as defined under EU State aid rules. - 81.
+'Undertakings in difficulties' as defined under EU State aid rules.
+Only Exception being: An update to the ERDF Regulation due to the COVID-19 pandemic and which is effective from 24 April 2020.
+Please see Section 11 of the WEFO guidance entitled, 'COVID-19 Conditions for Support and Frequently Asked Questions for ERDF, ESF & Ireland Wales European Territorial Co-operation Programmes'. - 81.
 Airport infrastructure unless related to environmental protection or accompanied by investments necessary to mitigate or reduce its negative environmental impact.